 % of the reported scores.

-Since 6MWD is a functional test, the score depends on the patient’s condition and can vary greatly.
+Since 6MWT is a functional test, the score depends on the patient’s condition and greatly varies.

 This is a great metric also for our aging family members.